chinmay0301/chinmay0301.github.io/_posts/2020-01-03-CS 35L Resources.markdown

 * Course webpage: [TBD](https://web.cs.ucla.edu/classes/fall19/cs35L/) Check this out for assignments, syllabus and other resources.
 * Lab Timings: Tue (2:00 PM - 4:00 PM)
 * Lab Venue: TBD
 * Office Hours: TBD (mostly Friday sometime)
+* I will keep posting the resources I use on the [Resource Doc](https://docs.google.com/document/d/17EL1mngL9oJqdsLlAkdAKxvNWQrm4TWvjQ_PIAlftPY/edit).
+Once we finalize the resources for most assignments, I will add the resources to the webpage.

 #### **Week 1**:

 The focus of week 1 is to give you a basic introduction to linux, the bash shell and Emacs.
-PFA some useful references for the same.
-I will keep updating the references as and when I find something new.